viet34tqc/notebook/technical-terms.md

 - <https://web.dev/howbrowserswork/>

 is the combination of The CSSOM and DOM tree created in the parsing HTML step.
 Render tree is then used to compute the layout of every single element, which is then painted to the screen.

+## `params` and search params

+- params is a part of URL, often defined as the dynamic parameters, such as: `product/1`
+- `search params` or `URL parameters` or `query strings` provide additional data for the URL: `product?id=1&user=2`

 ## Repaint and reflow